-^{} Less than 1%.
+\ Less than 1%.

-(1) Based on the closing price of the Company's common stock on March 18, 2014 (\$8.20).
+(1) Based on the closing price of the Company's common stock on March 31, 2015 of \$6.73.

 (2) Includes (a) 15,000 shares of common stock issuable pursuant to options granted under the 2008 Non-Employee Director Plan that are currently exercisable to each of Messrs.
-Jacobi, Pastino and

-Stevens; and (b) 2,000 shares of common stock issuable as restricted stock granted under the Amended and Restated Non-Employee Director Plan to each of Messrs.
+Jacobi, Pastino and Stevens; and (b) 2,000 shares of common stock issuable as restricted stock granted under the Amended and Restated Non-Employee Director Plan to each of Messrs.
 Jacobi, Pastino and Stevens.

-- (3) Excludes shares of common stock held by the KKAT Entities.
+(3) Excludes shares of common stock held by the KKAT Entities.
 Mr. Lacovara is a member of the KKAT Entities and therefore may have a pecuniary interest in certain of the shares held by the KKAT Entities.
-Mr. Lacovara disclaims beneficial ownership of the shares held by the KKAT Entities except to the extent of their respective pecuniary interests therein and 1,000 shares of common stock issuable as restricted stock granted under The Amended and Restated Non-Employee Director Plan to Mr. Lacovara. - (4) Includes 1,800,000 shares acquired by Mr. Bloom as consideration for his indirect sale of certain property and limited liability company interests in Trimaran Advisors, L.L.C. to KCAP Financial on February 29, 2012.
-Mr. Bloom indicated that he has sole dispositive and voting power over 725,000 of such shares which were delivered at the closing of the transaction. - (5) Includes 1,800,000 shares acquired by Mr. Kehler as consideration for his indirect sale of certain property and limited liability company interests in Trimaran Advisors, L.L.C. to KCAP Financial on February 29, 2012.
-Mr. Kehler indicated that he has sole dispositive and voting power over 725,000 of such shares which were delivered at the closing of the transaction. - (6) Shares of restricted stock granted under the Equity Incentive Plan to Messrs.
+Mr. Lacovara disclaims beneficial ownership of the shares held by the KKAT Entities except to the extent

+- of their respective pecuniary interests therein and 1,000 shares of common stock issuable as restricted stock granted under The Amended and Restated Non-Employee Director Plan to Mr. Lacovara. - (4) Includes 1,800,000 shares acquired by Mr. Kehler as consideration for his indirect sale of certain property and limited liability company interests in Trimaran Advisors, L.L.C. to KCAP Financial on February 29, 2012.
+Mr. Kehler indicated that he has sole dispositive and voting power over 725,000 of such shares which were delivered at the closing of the transaction. - (5) Shares of restricted stock granted under the Equity Incentive Plan to Messrs.
 Pearson, Gilpin, Corless and Gilligan on May 6, 2013.
-One half of the restricted stock award will vest on each of the third and fourth anniversaries of the grant date, May 6, 2013. - (7) Shares of restricted stock granted under the Equity Incentive Plan to Mr. Gilpin on June 15, 2012 will vest on each of the third and fourth anniversaries of the grant date, June 15, 2012.
+One half of the restricted stock award will vest on each of the third and fourth anniversaries of the grant date, May 6, 2013. - (6) Shares of restricted stock granted under the Equity Incentive Plan to Mr. Gilpin on June 15, 2012 will vest on each of the third and fourth anniversaries of the grant date, June 15, 2012.